Face Recognition Lets Palestinians Cross Israeli Checkposts Fast, But Raises Concerns

 "Israel knows all the information about you," said Palestinian university student Rina Khoury, as she walked through a checkpoint near Jerusalem this month.

 Some U.S. cities have banned the use of facial recognition technology over concerns that law enforcement could track the public — and human biases that creep into the technology could lead to misidentification of suspects.
-But it's being adopted increasingly by police and airports in the U.S. and around the world — most notably in China, where experts say it's used to track and target its Muslim Uighur minority.
+But it's being adopted increasingly by police and airports in the U.S. and around the world — most notably in China, where experts say it is used to track and target its Muslim Uighur minority.

 Within an estimated few months, face recognition software will be installed at all West Bank crossings serving Palestinians, Israeli defense officials told NPR.
 Such screening is not used at separate West Bank checkpoints that Israelis drive through.

-The military checkpoints are part of a larger system regulating the entry of Palestinians into Israeli areas, and even some predominantly Palestinian areas like East Jerusalem.
-Palestinians need special military permits in order to pass.
+The military checkpoints are part of a larger system regulating the entry of Palestinians into Israeli areas and even some predominantly Palestinian areas like East Jerusalem.
+Palestinians need special military permits to pass.

 Israel says checkpoints are needed to protect Israelis from potential attackers, following a period of suicide bombings in the early 2000s, while Palestinians consider them a degrading infringement on their freedom of movement and a symbol of Israel's control over their lives.